-Council meetings are held on Wednesdays on a six-weekly cycle.
-Special council meetings may also be called as required.
-Infrastructure and Services Committee meetings are also held on a six-weekly cycle, with Audit and Risk Committee meetings held on a quarterly basis.
+Council meetings are held every six weeks on a Wednesday.
+Special council meetings might also be called when needed.
+Infrastructure and Services Committee meetings are also held every six weeks, Audit and Risk Committee meetings are held on a quarterly basis.

-Members of the public are welcome to attend these meetings and the relevant order papers are available two working days prior to the meeting.
-These can be accessed:
+Anyone is welcome to attend a meeting and you can get the relevant papers two working days before the meeting.

-- online, by clicking on the relevant month below, or
+- online, by clicking on the events below,

-- at the reception desk, District Council Office, 161 Queen Street and at the Public Library, 54 Queen Street, where copies are available for inspection, or
+- at the reception desk, 161 Queen Street and at the Library, 54 Queen Street, where copies are available for inspection, or

-At the beginning of the Infrastructure and Services Committee and Council meetings, a period is available for those who wish to speak or comment on any matter relevant to the committee or council meeting in question.
-People who wish to speak should contact Harriet Kennedy, Governance Advisor/Committee Secretariat by calling 370 6300 or emailing [email protected].
+At the beginning of the Infrastructure and Services Committee and Council meetings, there is time for you to speak about anything relevant to the committee or council meeting.
+If you’d like to speak should get in touch with Harriet Kennedy, Governance Advisor/Committee Secretariat by calling 370 6300 or emailing [email protected].

-The Chairperson has the discretion to decline to hear a speaker or to terminate a presentation at any time where:
+The Chairperson can decline to hear a speaker or stop a presentation if the speaker:

-• A speaker is repeating views presented by an earlier speaker at the same public forum;
+• is repeating views presented by an earlier speaker at the same forum;

-• The speaker has previously spoken on the same issue;
+• has already spoken on the same issue; or if

 • The matter is subject to legal proceedings; and

 • The matter is subject to a hearing, including the hearing of submissions where the local authority or committee sits in a quasi-judicial capacity.